AwesomeAley/ObsidianNotes/Cybersecurity Notes/Palo Alto Firewall Notes/Firewall Quick Guide.md

-**NOTE** - In documentation, ">" dictates operational mode, "#" dictates configuration mode.
+	net**NOTE** - In documentation, ">" dictates operational mode, "#" dictates configuration mode.
 Configuration mode is activated with `configuration` and changes must be committed with `commit`

 ### Initial setup
 Turn off the management interface and data external interface temporarily - you don't know who's accessing it